The 4 Best Conversion Rate Optimization chapter of 2024

 • Any other action that will get you paid

 Some visitors will go to your site and just visit the homepage or the page they were directed to.
-Some visitors will go to your site and click around to other pages on the site.
+Some visitors will go to your site and have a click around to other pages on the site.

 Other visitors may click the link provided and purchase what you’re promoting.
 Congratulations!
 You have yourself a conversion.